Courtney818/dev-chatgpt-prompts/README.md

-Just look at the prompt.csv
+Just look at the prompts.csv